-Trump Says Memo's Release 'Totally Vindicates' Him In Russia Probe
+Democrat Says Memo 'Deliberately Misleading;' Trump Says It 'Totally Vindicates' Him

 Quite the opposite, Mr. President.
 The most important fact disclosed in this otherwise shoddy memo was that FBI investigation began July 2016 with your advisor, Papadopoulos, who was secretly discussing stolen Clinton emails with the Russians. https://t.co/2rGOE1jGg2— Adam Schiff (@RepAdamSchiff) February 3, 2018

+In a series of tweets Saturday night, the president renewed his attacks on the Justice Department and the FBI, citing the Nunes memo and apparently quoting the Wall Street Journal.
+There is "No Collusion!"
+Trump also reiterated Saturday.

-After anticipation gripped Washington, D.C., throughout the week — with fissures between the president, the law enforcement community and Congress— Friday Republicans on the House Intelligence Committee made public a three-and-a-half-page document authored by the committee's chairman, Rep. Devin Nunes, R-Calif., after Trump had declassified the memo and approved its release.
+After anticipation gripped Washington, D.C., throughout the week — with fissures between the president, the law enforcement community and Congress — Republicans on the House Intelligence Committee made public a 3 1/2-page document authored Nunes after Trump declassified the memo and approved its release.

-The document contends the FBI and the Justice Department used of a now infamous, unverified Russia dossier compiled by a former British spy to seek a warrant approved by the Foreign Intelligence Surveillance Act Court in order to conduct surveillance of former Trump campaign foreign policy adviser Carter Page.
+The document contends the FBI and the Justice Department used an unproven report compiled by a former British spy Christopher Steele, to seek a warrant approved by the Foreign Intelligence Surveillance Act court in order to conduct surveillance of former Trump campaign foreign policy adviser Carter Page.

-Since the memo's release, some Republicans have expressed sentiments similar to Trump's and seized on the memo's assertions raising doubts about the impartiality of the top FBI and Justice Department officials investigating Trump's 2016 presidential campaign and possible connections with Russia.

-House Judiciary Committee Chairman Bob Goodlatte, R-Va., said in a statement Friday that he was "pleased" the American people could view the document "which details abuses of the Foreign Intelligence Surveillance Act."

 GOP Releases Memo Alleging FBI Surveillance Abuses